Sindreedelange/Various_DL/Personal_Projects/MulticlassClassification/README.md

 ```git submodule update```

 ```conda env update``` (coffe break!)
+> Amongst other things, downloads Cuda, which is why one needs a GPU that supports a newer version of this software.

 After the fast.ai submodule and necessary software are downloaded, and the virtual environment is made:
 ```cd ..```